accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Transactional checksumming__, which tracks ordering on disk but without durability.
 The system starts writing block A/B in parallel, but expects block A is committed only after block B. Block A carries B's checksum; if a crash happened in middle, leaving B on disk but not A, the checksum can tell block A is invalid.
 The technique breaks the sequential bottleneck of logging, however determining the point of sync during failure recovery becomes more expensive.
 See [Optimistic Crash Consistency](https://research.cs.wisc.edu/adsl/Publications/optfs-sosp13.pdf) for more.

 Consistency between __metadata/data components__ also needs maintain (continued from the "Metadata" section).
 A typical storage system propagates visibility of new changes from disk data, to index, then to end user.
-The index here is the metadata, which tells where is the data, e.g. inode trees.
+The index here is metadata, which tells how to lookup data, e.g. inode trees.
 From system internal, the propagation is usually of __eventual consistency__, e.g. allocating disk space, write data, then after some time to commit the journal.
 From the view of end user, it's __made atomic__ by the interface (hiding system internals) and notification (async) exposed by the write request.
 This same design pattern applies when metadata and data are separated to different groups of nodes.

 __Datacenter level consistency__